OrderLab/xinda/examples/README.md

 ...
 ```

-Then, we use [`load_balance.py`](./parallel-tests/load_balance.py) to split the batched test scripts generated in Step 1 into multiple jobs for each test node.
-It will cut the `etcd.sh` script into multiple parts in-place and assign them to different job files.
+Then, we use [`load_balance.py`](./parallel-tests/load_balance.py) to split batched test scripts generated in Step 1 evenly (best efforts) across test nodes.
+It will cut `etcd.sh` into multiple parts in-place and assign them to individual job files.

 ```bash
 # Only print the assignment